AN/PVS-17

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/PVS-17" designation represents the 17th design of an Army-Navy electronic device for portable visual detection equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Variants

-There are generally 2 variants of AN/PVS 17s; the A/B variant and the C variant.
-In general, the 17A/B is intended to be mounted on rifles like the M16/M4, and the 17C is mounted on support weapons like 5.56mm M249 Squad Automatic Weapons (SAW) and 7.62mm M240B/G General Purpose Machine Guns.
+There are generally 2 variants of AN/PVS-17s; the A/B variant and the C variant.
+In general, the PVS-17A/B is intended to be mounted on rifles like the M16/M4, and the PVS-17C is mounted on support weapons like 5.56mm M249 Squad Automatic Weapons (SAW) and 7.62mm M240B/G General Purpose Machine Guns.